-- the roles and responsibilities of each party - limitations on any party that is not a registrant (to ensure that it is not engaging in any activities requiring registration) - the disclosure to be provided to referred clients, and - who provides the disclosure to referred clients
+- the roles and responsibilities of each party - limitations on any party that is not a registrant (to ensure that it is not engaging in any activities requiring registration) - the disclosure to be provided to referred clients, and - who provides the disclosure to referred clients.

-If the individual or firm receiving the referral is a registrant, they are responsible for:
+If the individual or firmRegistrants receiving the referral is a registrant, theyreferrals are responsible for:

-- carrying out all activity requiring registration that results from the referral arrangement, and - communicating with referred clients
+- carrying out all activity requiring registration that results from the referral arrangement, and - communicating with referred clients.

 Registered firms are required to be parties to referral agreements.
 This ensures that they are aware of these arrangements so they can adequately supervise their representatives and monitor compliance with the agreements.
 This does not preclude the individual registrant from also being a party to the agreement.
+Registered individuals cannot enter into referral arrangements independently of their sponsoring firms or without their knowledge.